| rjohara.net |

 (2a) AE 20 mm (5.7 g)

-“Ti.
-Claudius Damas” is the only magistrate appearing on Nero’s Milesian coinage; his full name is said to be known from two archaeological inscriptions which identify him as archiprytanis and which give “details of legislation passed about the cults of Apollo Didymeus and Apollo Delphinios” (Burnett et al., 1992–1999; not seen).
-This is the only denomination recorded for this type.
+This is the only recorded denomination for this type, and the named magistrate, Tiberius Claudius Damas, is the only magistrate known to be associated with Nero’s Milesian coinage.
+His name also appears on archaeological inscriptions which identify him as archiprytanis and which give “details of legislation passed about the cults of Apollo Didymeus and Apollo Delphinios” (Burnett et al., 1992–1999; not seen); he cast himself as a renewer of traditional customs within the community (Goldhill, 2001: 7–8).

 (3a) AE 20 mm (6.7 g)

-This is the only denomination recorded for this type.
+This is the only denomination recorded for this Nero/Artemis type.